nf-core/rnaseq/docs/usage.md

 ### `--skipAlignment`
 By default, the pipeline aligns the input reads to the genome using either HISAT2 or STAR and counts gene expression using featureCounts.
-If you prefer to skip alignment altogehter and only get transcript/gene expression counts with pseudoalignment, use this flag.
-Note that you will also need to specify `--psuedo_aligner salmon`.
+If you prefer to skip alignment altogether and only get transcript/gene expression counts with pseudo alignment, use this flag.
+Note that you will also need to specify `--pseudo_aligner salmon`.
 If you have a custom transcriptome, supply that with `--transcript_fasta`.

 ### `--compressedReference`